AudaciousBovine/DredgeMooTemplate/README.md

 # MOO Template
 ### A Dredge Mod Template for my mods with the things I've learned and as a reminder for myself!
 I tried to do my best to comment within the script files to help understanding of how they work

+## Using This Template
+- Press "Use This Template" in the top right
+- Name the repository your mod name
+- It creates a copy to use and edit as you see fit

 ## mod_meta.json
 The main mod info file, make sure to always update it